-Yes, it is possible to apply for several loans from different companies at the same time.
-However, while there's no rule against it, there's a good chance it will ruin your credit score and your chances of being loaned to if you do.
+Whilst it's possible to apply for several loans from different companies at the same time, there's a good chance it will ruin your credit score and your chances of getting a credit in the future.

-The problem is that hard inquiry shows up on that same credit report, and each one can lower your credit score a little.
-So if you’ve made many loan applications at once, it’s going to really reduce your rating, making it harder to get things that require a good rating like a car on finance or renting a house.
+So, if you’ve made many credit applications at once it can significantly reduce your rating.
+This may make it harder to get credit that requires a good rating like a car on finance or renting a house.

 Please rate this article: